 Ready for the Tab?
 Here's How Much It Costs to Build a Wet Bar in Your Home

 Whether you enjoy kicking back with family on weeknights after a long day at work or entertaining friends on the weekends, a wet bar in your basement, living room or outdoor patio is a great way to improve your home's appeal and versatility.
-The cost to build a wet bar depends on many factors, in addition to what you want the space to look like.

 Does a Wet Bar Add Value to a Home?